LorenzoNajt/LorenzoNajt.github.io/README.md

 ## Stack Exchange:

 I believe that doing science is a network activity.
-If the knowledge I need to advance my research goals exists is basic knowledge to some experts I can be connected to through stack exchange, then it is my responsibility to put aside my ego and ask for help.
+If the knowledge I need to advance my research goals exists is basic knowledge to some experts that I can be connected to through stack exchange, then it is my responsibility to put aside my ego and ask for help.
 Overall this means that I can advance more quickly towards more interesting questions.

 [This is my stack exchange profile](https://stackexchange.com/users/2174622/lorenzo)